 Setting up your workstation properly is crucial.
-Even with well-designed and adjustable equipment, if the setup is not correct, awkward postures are likely which will increase the risk for injury.
+Even with well-designed and adjustable equipment, if the workstation is set up incorrectly, awkward postures are likely, which will increase the risk for injury.
 Follow tips as outlined below, consider an ergonomic evaluation, or attend an online or instructor-led training session.

 Even when a chair is adjusted correctly to fit the body, it may not be used in the most beneficial manner.
 Movement is crucial.
 We often sit in static posture without movement and are told to ‘sit up straight’ when this is not the most ideal way to sit.
 Review the below video for a brief illustration on sitting and the use of “dynamic” postures.

 Ensure the size of the text on the screen can be seen without straining the eyes and without leaning forward with the back or neck.
 Adjust the zoom and font size appropriately (well over 150% zoom should not be considered to be or uncommon).

 Use of more than one monitor requires consideration of the duration of use the monitor is used.
 If using two monitors they should be placed as close to one another as possible and if used equally, they should be arranged so that the split between the two is right in the middle of the body (lining up with the nose) to help minimize neck twisting.
 If using one predominantly, that monitor should be placed directly in front of the body with the less frequently used monitor to either side.

 Recommended Dual Monitor Setup